akuklev/akuklev/synthetic-types.md

 }
 ```

-The possible values of a variable of type `NaturalNumber` are `Zero`, `SuccessorOf(Zero)`, `SuccessorOf(SuccessorOf(Zero))`, etc. Such types are called closed inductive data types.
-They are not finite anymore, but are effectively enumberable: for each closed inductive data type one can explicitly write down a program that prints a sequence of all its possible values.
+The possible values of a variable of type `NaturalNumber` are `Zero`, `SuccessorOf(Zero)`, `SuccessorOf(SuccessorOf(Zero))`, etc. Such types are finite and thus not enumerations anymore.
+They are called closed inductive data types.
+Closedness refers to TODO.
+While not finite, closed inductive types are effectively enumberable: for each closed inductive data type one can explicitly write down a program that prints a sequence of all its possible values.

 Inductive types are inherently immutable and are not allowed to contain any cycles.
 A number `inf = SuccessorOf(inf)` is not allowed (cycles are forbidden) and cannot be constructed because the parameters of constructors are required to be given by already defined immutable values of respective types.